 In this article:

-The problem with current food labels
+The problem with food labels

 Currently there's no clear way of knowing how much sugar has been added to a food by looking at the label.

 You can check the ingredients list to see if a product contains added sugar – the higher up the list, the more sugar the product contains.
-But added sugars can be disguised under 40+ different names and distributed throughout the ingredient list, so they're not always straightforward to identify and even harder to quantify.
+But added sugars can be disguised under 42 different names and distributed throughout the ingredient list, so they're not always straightforward to identify and even harder to quantify.

 You can also look to the amount of total sugar in a product on the Nutrition Information Panel (NIP).
 However, this total doesn't differentiate sugars that have been added by the manufacturer (including glucose, honey and fruit juice concentrates) from those that are intrinsic to the food or one of its ingredients (such as lactose in milk).
 See What are added sugars for more.

 CHOICE calls for better labelling